jlettvin/Ellipsis/README.md

 which is displayed in a scientific paper typical form.

 ### References
+Most services generate a visual object in the body of a draft paper.
+These objects are identified both by type and by a sequence number within the type, much as they are in scientific papers.
+Figure<sup>1</sup> will appear both with the object itself and at every reference made to it using the syntax described here.
 To refer to the equation in a text portion of the paper use:<br/>
 `` `equation.euler` ``